 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
-Local SFRA Functional Floodplain The North East Yorkshire SFRA defines functional floodplain Fiboopiani as "all areas within Flood Zone 3 which are located outside of currently developed sites and are not defended to a proven standard of protection of at least 5%.
+Local SFRA Functional The Newth Feet Westerking OFDA stationer (constituted the state) Floodplain The North East Yorkshire SFRA defines functional floodplain as "all areas within Flood Zone 3 which are located outside of currently developed sites and are not defended to a proven standard of protection of at least 5%.
 This includes all floodplain areas behind agricultural flood banks".
 Climate change Climate change to river flood risk is unlikely to affect the site in the latter part of the plan period.
-Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
-Sequential Test result Pass Exception Test Needed No Is an alternative site No. available which could help meet requirements for this No other building stone site has been identified as suitable mineral, subject to other for SFRA assessment and this site is located in Flood Zone tests of suitability?
-1. Site Specific Flood Risk A site specific flood risk assessment is not required as this Assessment Requirement site is in Flood Zone 1 and is less than 1ha. and Mitigating Flood Risk Surface water runoff from this site should be managed using SuDS where appropriate.
+Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively of flooding for each event respectively.
+Sequential Test result Pass Sequential Test result Exception Test Needed - Pass Exception Test Needed Pass No Exception Test Needed Is an alternative site Pass No Exception Test Needed Is an alternative site available which could help Pass No No. Is an alternative site available which could help meet requirements for this Pass No No. No other building stone site has been identified as suitable Exception Test Needed Is an alternative site available which could help meet requirements for this mineral, subject to other Pass No No. No other building stone site has been identified as suitable for SFRA assessment and this site is located in Flood Zone Exception Test Needed Is an alternative site available which could help meet requirements for this mineral, subject to other tests of suitability?
+Pass No No. No other building stone site has been identified as suitable for SFRA assessment and this site is located in Flood Zone 1.
+Exception Test Needed Is an alternative site available which could help meet requirements for this mineral, subject to other tests of suitability?
+Site Specific Flood Risk Pass No No. No other building stone site has been identified as suitable for SFRA assessment and this site is located in Flood Zone 1.
+A site specific flood risk assessment is not required as this Exception Test Needed Is an alternative site available which could help meet requirements for this mineral, subject to other tests of suitability?
+Site Specific Flood Risk Assessment Requirement Pass No No. No other building stone site has been identified as suitable for SFRA assessment and this site is located in Flood Zone 1.
+A site specific flood risk assessment is not required as this